buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 On subsequent rounds, you can use 2 Actions to maintain your telekinetic grip on the creature by repeating the contest.

 *Object*.
 You can try to move an object that weighs up to 500 kilograms.
-If the object isn't being worn or carried, you automatically move it up to 9 meters in any direction, but not beyond the range of the spell.
+If the object isn' \*\*t being worn or carried, you automatically move it up to 9 meters in any direction, but not beyond the range of the spell.

 If the object is worn or carried by a creature, you must make a contested Saving Throw between your Will with your spellcasting ability modifier against a Fortitude Saving Throw modified by the Strength of the creature holding it.
 If you win the contest, you pull the object away from that creature and move it up to 9 meters in any direction, but not beyond the range of the spell.